juxt/yada/dev/resources/user-manual.md

 ### What is yada?

-yada is a Clojure library that lets you create powerful and Ring handlers that are fully compliant with HTTP specifications.
+yada is a Clojure library that lets you create powerful Ring handlers that are fully compliant with HTTP specifications.

 Underlying yada is a number of Clojure protocols.
 Any Clojure data type